Employee Engagement Declines with Tenure

 Four Ways to Avoid Decreased Engagement for Tenured Employees

-Decreased engagement for tenured employees that second or third year need not be inevitable.
+Decreased engagement for tenured employees in their second or third year is not inevitable.
 There are ways to keep your tenured employees fully committed to their job throughout by:

-As they improve, add bit-by-bit to their responsibilities to give them a real sense of their value to the enterprise.
+As they improve, add bit-by-bit to their responsibilities with stretch assignments and ensure that they have a clear line of sight to their value to the enterprise.

 Use your imagination and keep employee recognition specific, proportionate, and meaningful.